By V J Matthew/ Shutterstock

 With most bulbs, forcing goes in three phases.
 The soil substrate must have very good drainage capabilities.
 The bulbs should be placed very close to each other and at around 1 cm of depth.
 That’s how all the bulbs will bloom at the same time.

-• Phase 1: winter.
+- Phase 1: Winter.
 Bulbs need 8 to 15 weeks at a dark and cold place with temperatures between 0 and 10°C. You can store the bulbs in a fridge, basement, garage or even outside, but make sure they are protected from frost.
+After that, you can start to gradually move the containers to a warmer place.
+This way you will provide more time with blooming forced bulbs.

-• Phase 2: transferring the bulbs to a warmer place.
+- Phase 2: Transferring the bulbs to a warmer place.
 Move the containers in a cool and lit area at around 10-15°C.

-• Phase 3: blooming time.
+- Phase 3: Blooming time.
 Move the bulbs to a sunny and warm place – with around 15 to 20°C. If the plants grow too high, prop them up.

 Most often, the forced bulbs do not bloom on the next year and need to take a break.
-The most widespread spring blooming bulbs are crocuses, daffodils, tulips and hyacinths.
+The most widespread spring-blooming bulbs are crocuses, daffodils, tulips and hyacinths.

 Need a hand with the bulb planting?